In some cases, we earn commissions from affiliate links in our posts.

 This stunning adaption of Austen's novel of the same name stars Romola Garai, Jonny Lee Miller, Michael Gambon, Tamsin Greig, Rupert Evans, and more.
 The story revolves around Emma, the changes in her life, and the people who remain the same.
 Of course, social divides are important to the story.
 It is Austen, after all, but Emma is Austen's only upper-class heroine, so it makes for a refreshing story where the tables are turned.

-Emma is available on Amazon.
+Emma is available on BritBox.

 Death Comes to Pemberley

 We aren't done with you yet, Austen.
-Okay, Death Comes to Pemberly isn't actually Austen.
+Okay, Death Comes to Pemberley isn't actually Austen.
 It's based on a book by P.D.
 James that takes place six years after the events of Pride and Prejudice.
 Mr. Darcy and Elizabeth are preparing for a ball when tragedy strikes.
 This dramatic whodunit may not be everyone's taste, but it has a great cast.

 It stars Matthew Rhys as Mr. Darcy and Anna Maxwell Martin as Elizabeth along with Jenna Colman, Eleanor Tomlinson, James Norton, Rebecca Front, Joanna Scanlan, and Matthew Goode.